 Yield: 8

-Soaking and sprouting beans can improve the nutritional value of beans, so it is worth the time and effort to do it.
+Soaking and sprouting beans can improve their nutritional value, so it is worth the time and effort to do so.
 However, the technique can vary based on the season.
-An overnight soak might be sufficient in warmer months to encourage beans to sprout, but in the cooler months, it might take a two-step process and a few days longer.
+An overnight soak might be sufficient in warmer months to encourage beans to sprout, but it might take a two-step process and a few days longer in the cooler months.

 Equipment